Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   * provide configuration options to always use the system resolver

-  Application-specific changes to default destinations for users' DNS queries might increase or decrease user privacy - it is highly dependant on the network context and the application-specific default.
+  Application-specific changes to default destinations for users' DNS queries might increase or decrease user privacy - it is highly dependent on the network context and the application-specific default.
 This is an area of active debate and the IETF is working on a number of issues related to application-specific DNS settings.